containeroo/heartbeats/README.md

 ## notifications

 `Defaults` (`notification.defaults`) set the general subject & message for each service.
-Each service can override these settings by adding the correspoding key (`subject` and/or `message`)
+Each service can override these settings by adding the corresponding key (`subject` and/or `message`)